credativ/plutono/docs/sources/getting-started/_index.md

 Annotate graphs with rich events from different data sources.
 Hover over events to see the full event metadata and tags.

-This feature, which shows up as a graph marker in Grafana, is useful for correlating data in case something goes wrong.
+This feature, which shows up as a graph marker in Plutono, is useful for correlating data in case something goes wrong.
 You can create the annotations manually—just control-click on a graph and input some text—or you can fetch data from any data source.

 Refer to [Annotations]({{< relref "../dashboards/annotations.md" >}}) for more information.